TOASTED PISTACHIO GRANITA (Sicilian Recipe)

 Steps

 • Pour the water into a small pot and add the sugar.
-Stir with a wooden spoon to dissolve it completely.
+Stir with a wooden spoon to dissolve completely.

-• After this time, take the container out of the freezer and let it sit at room temperature for about 10′-15′.
+• After this time, take the container out of the freezer and let it stand at room temperature for about 10′-15′.
 Then cut the granita into small portions with the help of a knife.

-• And voila… the toasted pistachio granita is ready to be enjoyed!
+• And voilà… the toasted pistachio granita is ready to be enjoyed!

 Storage